 By 2030, ensure universal access to sexual and reproductive healthcare services, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes.
 [Emphasis Added] (2030 Agenda, pg.
 20)

-A push will no doubt be underway to pressure individual nations to adopt so-called “family planning and sexual and reproductive health” initiatives as deemed acceptable to the U.N.
+As the text implies, one can expect that a push will no doubt be underway to pressure individual nations to adopt so-called “family planning and sexual and reproductive health” initiatives as deemed acceptable to the U.N.

 We are committed to ensuring universal access to sexual and reproductive healthcare services, including for family planning, information and education … Ensure universal access to sexual and reproductive health and reproductive rights as agreed in accordance with the Programme of Action of the International Conference on Population and Development and the Beijing Platform for Action… [Emphasis Added] (ibid, pgs.
 11, 22)